2022 NASCAR Cup Series

 Joey Logano, the 2022 NASCAR Cup Series champion.

 Ross Chastain, finished second behind Logano in the championship.

 Christopher Bell, finished third in the championship.

 Chase Elliott, the regular season champion, finished fourth in the championship.

 Austin Cindric, the 2022 NASCAR Rookie of the Year.

 Chevrolet won the manufacturers' championship with 1324 points and 19 wins.

 The 2022 NASCAR Cup Series was the 74th season for NASCAR professional stock car racing in the United States and the 51st season for the modern Cup Series.
 The 2022 season marked the debut of the Next Gen Car, which was originally supposed to debut in 2021, but was postponed due to the COVID-19 pandemic.
-In addition, this was the first season to have races covered by USA Network, which took over for the now-defunct NBCSN.
+In addition, this was the first season to have races covered by USA Network, which took over for the then-defunct NBCSN (revived in 2025 by NBC Sports Group).

 Chase Elliott of Hendrick Motorsports clinched the regular season championship following the 2022 Go Bowling at The Glen at Watkins Glen International.
 Prior to the 2022 Xfinity 500 at Martinsville Speedway, Chevrolet clinched its 41st manufacturers' championship.
 Austin Cindric of Team Penske won the NASCAR Rookie of the Year honors.
 At the conclusion of the 2022 NASCAR Cup Series Championship Race at Phoenix Raceway, Joey Logano of Team Penske claimed his second Cup Series championship.

 This season concluded with 19 different drivers winning a race, which tied the modern-era (1972–present) record set in 2001, making the 2022 season one of the most competitive in history.